 Profiling with SGLang

-SGLang provides multiple profiling tools and integration with Gaudi’s native profiling capabilities.
+SGLang includes several profiling tools and supports integration with Intel Gaudi’s native profiling features.

 Built-in Profiling